wp-plugins/landing-pages-builder/readme.txt

 No. We automatically create a Wishpond account for you.

-= Can I try out Social Campaigns free? =
+= Can I try out the Landing Pages Builder for free? =

 Yes, you can try Social Campaigns completely free for the first 14 days.